WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-19-collect-and-query-kubernetes-logs-with-grafana-loki.md

 The user name is admin and the password is what you decoded in the previous step.

-## create your first Query in Loki
+## Create your first Query in Loki

 After the successful login, click on the round icon on the left and select Explore to open the query editor.